-At this point, I remember putting down the book with a longing look in my eyes as I stared into nothingness.
+At this point, I remember putting down the book as I stared into nothingness.
 I thought: Wow!
 I wished I had such luxury.
 At the time my son was about a year old (now he’s two), and I still worked in research.
 All I was able to do was scrape time to write (and occasionally read).
 But time to study something?
 Unimaginable.

 I had already discovered the wonderful catalog of courses on Coursera and edX and had been greedily eyeing a few courses on topics ranging from astronomy to creative writing (yeah, my interests are diverse).
 But today, if one wants to study something on top of the daily grind of an average working adult, one has to carve the minutes from sleep and recreation.

 I find this to be a huge shortcoming of our society.
 I wished that the desire to keep enriching oneself was better valued and why not even encouraged.
 There would be huge social benefits if more adults (post-college stage of life) would engage in learning in topics new to them.
 For one, it keeps the brain active and there have been findings that exercising the brain (as well as the body) protects from the onset of old-age dementia (some sources here and here).
 But for the shorter term, an employee with a well-exercised brain will only do their job better.